 - Headset (eliminates distracting background noise)

 - Broadband (hardwire in if wireless connection is slow)

-Student inductions take about 30 minutes and introduce our learning platform and how easy it is to navigate to their courses and classrooms links for live lessons.
-Once in the online classroom.
-They get a chance to play with all the tools available for them, expecially the whiteboard tools and screen sharing.
+Student inductions take about 30 minutes and introduce our learning platform and how easy it is to navigate to their courses and classrooms for live lessons.
+Once in the online classroom, they get a chance to play with all the tools available for them, expecially the whiteboard tools and screen sharing.
 Students are shown where all their third-party subscription login details are located, as well as the quick links to access each of these.